This post contains affiliate links. Read my disclosure policy here.

 - Preheat oven to 200 ° F (93° C) - To keep cooked pancakes warm.

-- Prepare flax eggs in a small bowl and set aside about 10 minutes.
+- Prepare flax eggs in a small bowl and set aside about 10 minutes (flaxseed and water).
 It will thicken up and become gel-like.

 - In a large mixing bowl, add the oat flour, Naked Rice Protein Powder, baking powder, baking soda, and salt together.
 Whisk to combine well and set aside.

 - To a medium bowl, add the prepared flax eggs, almond milk, melted butter, and vanilla.
 Whisk to combine well.
 Now slowly pour into the large bowl and whisk to combine well.
 Let the batter sit 1-2 minutes to thicken up.